haraka/haraka-config/README.md

     // prefer c-style comments?
     /* feeling old fashioned? */

-    # did you notice that rate doesn't need quotes?
+    # did you notice that rate does not need quotes?
     hey: look ma, no quotes for strings either!

     # best of all